TanStack/query/docs/src/pages/plugins/persistQueryClient.md

 ### `persistQueryClientSave`

+- Your query/mutation are [`dehydrated`](../reference/hydration#dehydrate) and stored by the persister you provided.
+- `createWebStoragePersister` and `createAsyncStoragePersister` throttle this action to happen at most every 1 second to save on potentially expensive writes, but can be customized as you see fit.

-This will attempt to save the current query cache with the persister.
-You can use this to explicitly persist the cache at the moments you choose.
+You can use this to explicitly persist the cache at the moment(s) you choose.

 ```ts
 persistQueryClientSave({